EXHIBITED MAY 2021

 1351 Queen Street West, Toronto

-This May marks the 50th anniversary of the opening of Ontario Place.
+May 2021 marked the 50th anniversary of the opening of Ontario Place.

 As a young boy, I have great memories of visiting Ontario Place with my family in the early 70s.
 It was all brand new and I was excited by the futuristic architecture and the adventurous infrastructure permitting you to walk over man-made lagoons or along the shore line of Lake Ontario.
 With friendly paths to stroll you felt nature and urban life were in perfect balance.